1. Introduction to the collaborative professional learning bursary

 11. Payment

-We will be in contact in late January 2025 to arrange payment.
+We will be in contact in Mid-January 2026 to arrange payment.

 12. Appeals process

-If you wish to appeal the decision, you must submit a formal written appeal to the Director of the Teaching Council within 10 working days of receiving the outcome.
+If you wish to appeal the decision, you must submit a formal written appeal to the Director of the Teaching Council within 7 days of receiving the outcome.
 Please send the appeal to feilte@teachingcouncil.ie

 The appeal must clearly outline the grounds for appeal, which should be based on procedural errors or perceived inconsistencies in the assessment process.